 Endometriomas usually occur with endometriosis that has become advanced.
 This type of endometriosis is more likely to cause serious problems, such as trouble getting or staying pregnant, painful periods, and pain during sex.

 The most common complication of both endometriomas and endometriosis is infertility.
-About 25–50 percent of women with infertility have endometriosis, and 30–50 percent of women with endometriosis have infertility.
+About

 Because the symptoms of chocolate cysts are indistinguishable from those of endometriosis, it is important for people not to self-diagnose.
 Only a doctor can diagnose endometriosis or chocolate cysts.

 If periods are painful, very heavy, or include many blood clots, a person should see a healthcare professional.